 - Replacing removed trees on a 2 to 1 ratio

-BS5837 tree surveys for planning in Sheffield
+BS5837 Tree Surveys for Planning in Sheffield

-A BS5837 survey is a British standard assessment that analyses every tree on or near the plot of land you are developing.
+A BS5837 survey is a British standard assessment that analyses every single tree the accumulative tree stock on or near the plot of land you are developing.
 Each tree is then given a grading determined by its condition and ecological value in the area.
 The surveyor will then create a detailed CAD drawing of the site and produce a thorough report that outlines how trees on the plot of land can be protected, which high-quality trees can be retained, and how mitigation measures can compensate for the unavoidable loss of low-quality trees.

-Reaching out to Arbtech
+Reaching Out to Arbtech